bchainhub/foundry-book/src/reference/forge-std/derive-remember-key.md

 ### Example

 Get a private key and address from the test mnemonic at path `m/44'/60'/0'/0/0`.
-Use them to sign some data and start broadprobeing transactions:
+Use them to sign some data and start broadcasting transactions:

 ```solidity
 string memory mnemonic = "test test test test test test test test test test test junk";